thinkstack-co/terraform-modules/modules/thinkstack/aws_backup_custom/README.md

   tags = {
     Name             = "critical-web-server"
     environment      = "production"
-    backup_schedule  = "daily-weekly-monthly"  # Production backups
-    add_to_dr        = "true"                  # Include in DR backups
-    backup_custom    = "critical_db"           # Include in custom backup plan
+    backup_schedule  = "daily-weekly-monthly"  # Will be copied to DR based on plan settings backup_custom    = "critical_db"           # Include in custom backup plan
   }
 }

-# Example RDS instance with production backups only
+# Example RDS instance with hourly and daily backups
+# Hourly won't be copied to DR, but daily will (based on module config)
 resource "aws_db_instance" "application_db" {
   identifier     = "app-database"
   engine         = "postgres"